antheas/SurvivAr/README.md

 I don't remember, but filling the `.env` file with your keys, running `npm ci` to install dependencies and then `npx react-native run-android` to compile and push to your phone (which has turned on USB debugging and is connected to USB)/emulator should work.

+# License
+I haven't decided about the license yet but feel free to run the app, look at the code, and contact me for more information.